 The NHS advises that your baby will sleep most comfortably with the room temperature between 16 and 20 degrees.
 So remember to check the temperature of the cot regularly before your little one goes to sleep.

 5. Reduce the amount of clothing your baby wears.

 In hot weather, you can put your baby or toddler down in just their nappy.

 Use a well-secured thin cotton sheet that won’t work loose and cover your baby’s face or get entangled during the night.
 A low tog cotton sleeping bag for younger babies can also work, rather than nylon bedding.
 They will absorb sweat rather than leave the sleeper covered in a film of moisture.

 6. Keep your child well hydrated.

 Like adults, babies and young children need to drink plenty of fluids to avoid becoming dehydrated.
 The NHS advises that if you’re breastfeeding your baby, you don’t need to give them water as well as breast milk.
 However, they may want to breastfeed more than usual.
 If you’re bottle feeding, as well as their usual milk feeds, you can give your baby cooled boiled water throughout the day.
-If your baby wakes at night, they’ll probably want milk.
-If they’ve had their usual milk feeds, try cooled boiled water as well.
+If your baby wakes at night, they’ll probably want milk but if they’ve had their usual milk feeds, try cooled boiled water as well.

-And remember, if you need any help getting things on track, then I’m always here to support you.
+So those are my best tips to help your baby sleep well in the heat.
+But if you need any help getting things on track, then I’m always here to support you.

 If you need a few more tips to help with your little one’s sleep, download my free bedtime guide: 5 steps to a better night’s sleep.